top of page

-I’m Katie McBride, a composer, producer, and singer.
-I make music that lives in the space between things—genres, emotions, waking and dreaming.
+I’m Katie McBride (AKA bloodsugar, Blue Water) — a composer, producer, and singer.
+I make music that lives in the space between things: genres, emotions, waking and dreaming.
 It’s electronic, ambient, sometimes pop, sometimes not.
-I think of it as a kind of architecture, built from feeling and sound.
+I think of it as a kind of architecture, built from feeling and sound — an attempt to make sense of the invisible.

 I started out as a trumpet player, then studied jazz and composition at Humber College in Toronto.
 After school, I drifted into digital music—drawn to its open-endedness, the way a song could become a world.
 Ableton became my instrument, and I’ve been writing, recording, and producing my own music ever since.
 Over time, that practice expanded naturally into other forms: video, visual art, and scoring for film.

-My work is often inspired by texture, memory, and atmosphere.
-I like music that’s patient—music that opens something up.
+My music is often inspired by texture, memory, and atmosphere.
+I like sound that’s patient—but lately, I’ve also been drawn to pulse and movement, to the places where stillness meets rhythm.
 Artists like Björk, William Basinski, Aphex Twin, and Miles Davis have all shaped my approach in different ways.

 Since 2016, I’ve released several EPs and albums, most recently THE ANGELS ARE CALLING (2024).
-My next record, RHODO, comes out in fall 2025.
-I also compose music for film and television—both commissioned scores and existing pieces placed in scenes.
+My third record, RHODO (out fall 2025), continues my exploration of transformation—this time with more light, rhythm, and release.
+I also compose music for film and television, both commissioned scores and existing pieces placed in scenes.
 Whether I’m scoring or songwriting, I’m usually trying to answer the same question: what does it feel like to be here?

 Selected work & features